Gecko05/GwentPy/README.txt

 # GwentPy
 Gwent in Python

-This is a work in progress for "Gwent The Witcher Card Game" conversion to Python for AI testing purposes\n Implemented Features:\n
+This is a work in progress for "Gwent The Witcher Card Game" conversion to Python for AI testing purposes Implemented Features:
   Decks
   Units
   Special Damage Dealing Cards